INDUSTRIAS KAISER ARGENTINA

 THE END OF THE ROAD — ALMOST

-Up until the end, Kaiser Motors still had many ambitious plans, including front-wheel-drive subcompacts and a third-generation Kaiser that would have shared components with a new compact car, something Dutch Darrin had recommended several years earlier.
-The Kaisers, however, decided they’d had enough.
-At a board meeting in the spring of 1955, Edgar Kaiser announced the end of the Kaiser brand in the U.S. Jeep and commercial vehicle production continued, but the production of Kaiser and Willys automobiles ended for good in that fall.
-Kaiser subsequently sold the tooling for the 1954-55 Kaisers to IKA for $9.3 million; tooling for the Aero-Willys went to Willys do Brazil.
+Until almost the end, Kaiser still hoped to introduce new models, including the much-discussed FWD subcompact and a third-generation Kaiser that would have shared components with a new compact car, an idea Dutch Darrin had recommended several years earlier.
+The Kaisers, however, finally decided that enough was enough.
+At a board meeting in the spring of 1955, Edgar Kaiser announced that U.S. production of all Kaiser and Willys automobiles would cease that fall.
+Jeep production continued, however, allowing Willys to post a $4.7 million profit for its 1955 fiscal year.

 REQUIEM FOR THE KAISER-FRAZER DREAM